holistic-stack/openscad-tree-sitter/docs/current-context.md

 ## Current Status

-We have successfully completed the implementation of control structure visitors and are making excellent progress on enhancing expression handling:
+We have successfully completed the implementation of control structure visitors, fixed expression handling, transformation visitors, query visitors, and implemented a comprehensive error handling system:

 1. **Expression Visitor Enhancement Progress**:
    - Implemented a dedicated FunctionCallVisitor to handle function calls in expressions